CarterEVERYTHING-Codes/ClassVote/README.md

 *   Live leaderboard displaying current scores (admin can hide/reveal), adapts to general session or specific presenter.
 *   **Presenter Self-View:** A presenter can see their own scores even if general results are hidden by the admin.
 *   **Overall Session Leaderboard:** Displayed when the presenter queue is finished or the session ends, showing scores for all presenters in that session.
-*   Admin controls to start/stop feedback rounds, clear current scores, and end sessions.
+*   Admin controls to pause/resume feedback rounds and end sessions.
 *   User-friendly interface built with ShadCN UI and Tailwind CSS.
 *   Authentication via Firebase (Anonymous, Google Sign-In, Email/Password).
 *   Informational tooltips for admin controls.